 The weight of the machine is 19.5 kg and the deck is constructed of polypropylene.
 The recommended maximum cutting area for a machine the size is 250 m² or more if you’re feeling particularly energetic!

-I am very surprised that the Mountfield HP414 Push Petrol 4 Wheel Lawnmower has a two-year warranty, I wouldn’t normally expect this on a budget machine, however, it does suggest that Mountfield have faith in this particular product and from my experience, this machine is very basic but at the same time very functional.
+I am very surprised that the Mountfield HP414 Push Petrol 4 Wheel Lawnmower has a two-year warranty.
+I wouldn’t normally expect this on a budget machine.
+However, it does suggest that Mountfield have faith in this particular product.
+From my experience, this machine is very basic but at the same time very functional.

 How Did It Perform?

 I have to say that I really was impressed with this lawnmower.
 I really didn’t expect very much for £149, but it achieved everything that I wanted.

 On one particular area, the grass was quite long and thick and although I had to empty the grass box very frequently.
 I didn’t manage to clog the grass chute up which can potentially easily happen!
 The good thing is with four-wheel rotary mowers is that the grass is directed straight into the box.
 Whereas with a roller rotary the grass has to be pushed over the roller which makes roller mowers slightly easier to clog the grass chute.